GawainAntell/ForamNiches/README.md

 * foram niche construction
 * analysis time series
 * analysis niches vs climate
-* analysis PGLS
+* analysis phylo eco
+* exploratory plot all spp KDEs (supplemental figures)

 These rely on several functions:
 * raster brick import fcn
 * GSA custom ecospat fcns
 * species kde buildr

-All other .R files are supplemental, and may be too outdated for compatability with current data files.
+All other .R files are extraneous and may be too outdated for compatability with current data files.